mikhailpanfilov/SwiftExtensions/README.md

 </p>

 **Swift Extensions** is the list of most often extensions I use.
-A list I'm happy to start new project with.
-Please, check [Medium](https://medium.com/@mikhailpanfilov) post with full description👏
+The list I'm happy to start a new project with.
+Please, check [Medium](https://medium.com/@mikhailpanfilov) post with full description 👏

 ### 📝 Contents